Skip to content

 Notochord includes several iipyper apps which can be run in a terminal.
 They have a clickable text-mode user interface and connect directly to MIDI ports, so you can wire them up to your controllers, DAW, etc.

-provides a text-based graphical interface to manage multiple input, harmonizing or autonomous notochord channels:
+The homunculus provides a text-based graphical interface to manage multiple input, harmonizing or autonomous notochord voices:

 If you are using fluidsynth as above, try: